IEEEBerkeley/hope-www/labs/charger/schematic.rst

 The Big Picture
 ===============
-Your charger is a USB "upstream device" that supplies power to a "downstream device" being charged.
+Your charger acts as a USB *upstream device* that supplies power to a *downstream device* being charged.
 In order for it to be functional and reliable, your charger needs to:

 - Provide physical power connectors.
 The output needs to be a USB-A female receptacle, and assume someone else is designing the input plug for your